evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

 Include an `app.css` file in your project root directory to customize the base styles of your project.

-_The recommended approach is to copy and edit the default css file from `[my-project]/.evidence/template/src/app.css`, also found in the [Evidence Github repo](https://github.com/evidence-dev/evidence/blob/main/sites/example-project/src/app.css)._
+_The recommended approach is to copy and edit the default css file from `[my-project]/.evidence/template/src/app.css`, also found in the [Evidence GitHub repo](https://github.com/evidence-dev/evidence/blob/main/sites/example-project/src/app.css)._

 ### What can be customized with app.css?